MnO2/logq/README.md

 This project is in alpha stage, PRs are welcomed.

 logq is a command line tool for easily analyzing, querying, aggregating web-server log files though SQL inteface.
-Right now only AWS Elastic Load Balancer's log format is supported, since this project was driven by the author's own need.
+Right now the supported formats are

+1. AWS classic elastic load balancer
+2. Squid native format (preliminary support)

 More log formats would be supported in the future, and ideally it could be customized through configuration like what GoAccess does.

 ## Installation